 - Spaghetti - Use penne, farfelle, fusilli or ziti.

-Change Heat Level - Modify the sausage stuffed portobello mushroom recipe's heat level to your liking, and learn more about the Scoville Scale and Chili Pairings.
+Change Heat Level - Modify the heat level of the sausage-stuffed portobello mushroom recipe to your liking, and learn more about the Scoville Scale and Chili Pairings.

 Variations